 Role of the Catawba River in the American Revolution

+The "Mountain Men" who were responsible for victory at the Battle of Kings Mountain camped at Quaker Meadows on the banks of the Catawba River near Morganton, NC a mere seven days before the Battle of Kings Mountain.
 The Battle of Kings Mountain, which occurred just west of the Catawba Basin, began on October 7, 1780.
 In The Winning of the West, Theodore Roosevelt wrote that "This brilliant victory marked the turning point of the American Revolution."
 Thomas Jefferson called it, "The turn of the tide of success."
 Herbert Hoover said, "Here less than a thousand men, inspired by the urge of freedom, defeated a superior force intrenched in this strategic position.
 This small band of patriots turned back a dangerous invasion well designed to separate and dismember the united Colonies.
 It was a little army and a little battle, but it was of mighty portent.
-History has done scant justice to its significance, which rightly should place it beside Lexington, Bunker HIll, Trenton and Yorktown."
+History has done scant justice to its significance, which rightly should place it beside Lexington, Bunker Hill, Trenton and Yorktown."

 At Kings Mountain, a small body of Patriot militia, frontiersmen and irregulars defeated a larger force of British regulars under Major Ferguson.
 Maj.
 Ferguson was trying to protect the left flank of Lord Cornwallis' main army, which was located in the Catawba basin in the vicinity of Charlotte, North Carolina.
 Many of the men in the Patriot force were recruited from frontier outposts in the Catawba basin and joined the with other Colonial frontiersmen traveling from what is now Tennessee.
 The victory at Kings Mountain was made possible by the swift movement of the Patriot forces and the route of the Patriot forces has been memorialized as the Overmountain National Historic Victory Trail.
 Much of the trail is located in the Catawba Basin and one of the key places where forces joined together was at the home of Joseph McDowell, which is located on the upper Catawba River between Lake James and Old Fort, North Carolina.